What Is Blepharospasm?

 - Uncontrollable contractions or twitches of the eye muscles, sometimes stretching outward to other nearby muscles in the face

 - Eyes that feel dry

 - Sensitivity to bright light

-For a majority of people that experience the condition, the symptoms don't last long, perhaps only a few minutes, hours, or days before disappearing.
+For a majority of people who experience the condition, the symptoms don't last long, perhaps only a few minutes, hours, or days before disappearing.
 However, in rare cases the twitching can be persistent, lasting much longer, and perhaps causing lifelong challenges.
-In those rare situations the symptoms can be severe enough to result in functional blindness, due to the inability to open the eyelid or focus the eye.
-Eyelids may open and close repeatedly, or may even feel like they are clamping shut, and unable to open.
-People with injuries or other causes of pain to their face or eyes can experience reflex blepharospasm, which is a reaction to the pain itself, and should subside when the pain does.
+In those rare situations, the symptoms can be severe enough to result in functional blindness, due to the inability to open the eyelid or focus the eye.
+The eyelids may open and close repeatedly, or may even feel like they are clamping shut, and unable to open.
+People with injuries or other causes of pain to their face or eyes can experience reflex blepharospasm, which is a reaction to the pain itself and should subside when the pain does.

 Essential blepharospasm is a neurological movement disorder that involves the involuntary and sustained contractions of the muscles near and around the eyes.
 The cause of this type of blepharospasm is not clear, but is thought to be triggered by a number of factors, such as fatigue, stress, or even a foreign substance or irritant that's affecting the eye.